vincentbernat/dashkiosk/docs/chromecast.rst

 Troubleshooting
 -----------------

+Let me explain how the whole thing works.

+ 1. *Dashkiosk* detects the Chromecast device using multicast DNS.
+If it doesn't see yours, you need to check that multicast is correctly working on your network.

+ 2. *Dashkiosk* then asks to load the custom receiver using its application ID (``5E7A2C2C``).
+The Chromecast will then ask Google which URL it should load for this application ID.
+Google will send back the `GitHub URL`_ hosting the custom receiver.
+The Chromecast will load it.
+You should get a screen "*This, Jen, is the Internet*".

+ 3. *Dashkiosk* will send the receiver URL, as you configured it in the :ref:`options` (or with ``--chromecast.receiver``).
+Once the custom receiver gets this URL, it displays it in the lower left part of the screen.
+If it isn't displayed, it is likely to be a bug in *Dashkiosk*.
+Have a look in the logs and open an `issue`_.

+ 4. The custom receiver will then load the regular receiver.
+If you don't get to this step and are stuck on the "*This, Jen, is the Internet*" screen, it means that your Chromecast is not able to retrieve the receiver you provided.
+It could be a firewall issue or a DNS issue.
+Try to connect your laptop on the same network as the Chromecast and load the receiver URL yourself to see what is happening.

 Troubleshooting is quite complex.
 Due to a recent change, users are only allowed to debug their own application.
 You need to `register your Chromecast`_ and register and host a copy of the Chromecast